v3.15.0: Git Integration in Turbo PRO πŸ”„

 6-7 minutes

-Git integration is now live in Turbo PRO, solving one of the most common challenges developers face: understanding which debugging logs were added in your current changes.
+Git integration is now live in Turbo PRO, solving one of the most common challenges developers face: tracing logs that were added in your current changes.

 Turbo Git Integration